 White Gold Rings: Elegant, Modern, and Timeless Jewelry Guide

-White gold was first made in the 19th century, though it gained popularity during World War II.
-The platinum was scarce, and yellow gold was mixed with other metals (nickel, palladium) to achieve that silvery tone.
+White gold was first developed in the 19th century, but it became widespread around World War II, when platinum was scarce and jewelers alloyed yellow gold with nickel or palladium to reproduce that silvery tone.

 What Are the Popular Styles of White Gold Rings?